theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 In General Management and Organization, I introduced a presentation rubric because I did not want presentations to be assessed only by general impression.
 The rubric makes it easier to talk about structure, clarity, argumentation, visual support, interaction with the audience, and professional delivery.
 Of course, judgement is still needed.
 But the criteria make it easier to explain why a presentation worked well or where it could become stronger.

-My interest in transparent assessment goes back to my time at UAS Technikum Wien.
-In laboratory courses, I used entrance checks before students entered the laboratory.
+My interest in transparent assessment goes back to my first teaching experience in China.
+As a final exam I set up role play scenarios.
+Students came in and could choose from different scenarios, then they had some minutes to prepare and would perform the play.
+I had set up an MS Excel file where I evaluated their fluency, the richnness of the vocabulary they used, and how well they responded on a score from 1-5.
+I put all of this into a formula to come up with a final grade.
+After these first exams I realized that I should restructure my whole teaching so that we work on exactly those learning outcomes, so that by the end of the semester they would do even better.
+Later during my time at UAS Technikum Wien in laboratory courses, I used entrance checks before students entered the laboratory.
 The idea was simple: students should come prepared, understand the theoretical background, and be ready to work safely and productively.
 I also developed an IMRAD-based rubric for laboratory reports.
 It gave students a clearer picture of what a scientific report should contain and gave me a better basis for feedback.
 Later, other lecturers also used this rubric.

-Across these examples, assessment has become less about one final grade for me and more about orientation.
-Before a task, it tells students what matters.
+Actually for me this approach came out of my own personal frustration.
+Nobody told me what exactly was expected, and then the only feedback I received was a grade and some red circles in my laboratory report, which left me guessing.
+To make this better I created these rubriques.
+My thought was: before a task, a rubrique tells students what matters.
 During the task, it helps them make decisions.
 After the task, it helps us talk about what already works and what still needs attention.

 This is also how I understand learning outcomes.
 They should not be abstract sentences that only appear in the syllabus.
 They should help me design tasks, choose assessment formats, and explain to students why we are doing a particular activity.
 When learning outcomes, classroom activities, and assessment fit together, students usually notice it.
 The course feels more coherent, and the work they produce becomes easier to discuss.